Last Update: May 16, 2025

 Read Our Full Review Of The Horizon 7.4 AT Treadmill Here

 The most compact treadmill on this list just might fit under your bed.
-The Echelon Stride-s Treadmill folds down to 10” tall.
-Its ultra-compact design makes it a shoo-in for this award.
-It does not compromise on features or training content.
+The Echelon Stride-s Treadmill folds down to 12” tall.
+Its ultra-compact design is perfect for walkers and runners tight on space.
+Yet, the treadmill does not compromise on features or training content.

-The Echelon Stride-6’s console folds down to its deck for super compact storage.
+The Echelon Stride-6s’s console folds down to its deck for super compact storage.

 + PROS